jasonsiders/apex-async-actions/README.md

 }
 ```

-#### 2. Set the `AsyncActionGlobalSetting__mdt.LoggerAdapter__c` field to the name of your apex class.
+#### 2. Set the `AsyncActionGlobalSetting__mdt.LoggerAdapter__c` field to the name of your Apex class.

-**Note**: This package does not ship with a record of this custom  metadata type by default.
+**Note**: This package does not include a record of this custom metadata type by default.

-If such a record does not exist, or if the specified _Logger Adapter_ is not a valid implementor of the `AsyncActionLogger.Adapter` interface, the framework will use the default logging mechanism instead.
+If such a record does not exist, or if the specified _Logger Adapter_ does not implement the `AsyncActionLogger.Adapter` interface correctly, the framework will use the default logging mechanism instead.

 Using the above example:
 ![An AsyncActionGlobalSetting__mdt Record](/media/sample_global_setting_record.png)